mythology-and-legends-in-warfare

 Development and Operation

 Constructing an onager required skilled engineers.
-The torsion bundle, often made from twisted animal sinew or women's hair (Roman sources note this), needed careful tensioning.
-The arm was made from seasoned wood, reinforced with iron bands.
-A winch system allowed crew to draw back the arm.
+The torsion bundle, often made from twisted animal sinew or women's hair (Roman sources note this), needed careful tensioning to avoid loss of power after a few shots.
+The arm was made from seasoned wood, reinforced with iron bands to prevent splitting.
+A winch system allowed the crew to draw back the arm, which was held by a trigger mechanism.
 The onager required a solid platform or carriage, sometimes equipped with wheels for mobility.
 Its huge size meant it was often disassembled for transport and reassembled at the siege site.
-The Onager major was a larger variant used against heavy fortifications, while smaller versions could be deployed in field armies.
+The use of women's hair was not a myth; Roman engineers believed it offered superior elasticity and durability compared to animal sinew, especially in dry climates.

 Impact on Siege Warfare

 The onager's role was destruction.
 It targeted walls, towers, and defensive structures.
 During the Siege of Jerusalem (70 CE), Roman armies under Titus used multiple onagers to breach the city’s defenses, launching stones that could create gaps in stonework.
 The psychological effect was immense—stone strikes could collapse roofs, shatter shields, and terrify defenders.
-Unlike the ballista’s precise bolts, the onager created chaos.
-It could also fire incendiary projectiles, such as clay pots filled with pitch, to set buildings ablaze.
+Unlike the ballista’s precise bolts, the onager created chaos, often used to collapse sections of wall or demolish battlements.
+It could also fire incendiary projectiles, such as clay pots filled with pitch or flaming arrows wrapped in cloth, to set buildings ablaze.

 In open battles, onagers were less common due to their slower rate of fire (one shot per 10–15 minutes) and poor mobility.
-But they could be used defensively, as at the Battle of Adrianople (378 CE) where Roman forces deployed onagers to counter Gothic assaults.
-Their area-effect fire was useful against cavalry charges if timed well.
-The onager remained in use through the Roman Empire’s decline, with later versions influencing medieval trebuchets.
+But they could be used defensively, as at the Battle of Adrianople (378 CE) where Roman forces deployed onagers to counter Gothic assaults, hurling stones into advancing infantry and cavalry.
+Their area-effect fire was useful against cavalry charges if timed well, but the slow reload made them vulnerable to counterattack.
+The onager remained in use through the Roman Empire’s decline, with later versions influencing medieval mangonels and early trebuchets.
+Some Byzantine armies still employed torsion-powered engines into the 6th century, though the technology gradually gave way to counterweight designs.

 Strategic Roles and Integration